E-mountain bikes explained

 • Disc brakes for safe braking performance on descents

-E-mountain bike vs. mountain bike
+E-mountain bike vs. mountain bike: These are the differences

 At first glance, e-mountain bikes and classic mountain bikes look very similar – both are robust, sporty, and built for off-road adventures.
 However, the key difference lies inside: an additional motor transforms the e-MTB into an all-rounder for longer tours and steep climbs.
 While every meter of elevation gain on a classic mountain bike requires pure muscle power, the electric assistance on an e-MTB provides additional endurance and new possibilities.